The work of the Medical Technology Laboratory is now carried out by the Biomedical Engineering Research Group.

-The Medical Technology Laboratory hosts research projects that aim to promote early diagnosis and improve monitoring of a range of medical conditions.
+The Medical Technology Laboratory hosted research projects that aimed to promote early diagnosis and improve monitoring of a range of medical conditions.

-Currently, the main focus of the laboratory is to tackle the problem of poorly measured respiratory rate by development of low cost and scalable devices for measurement of this vital sign.
+The main focus of the laboratory was to tackle the problem of poorly measured respiratory rate by development of low cost and scalable devices for measurement of this vital sign.
 The importance of this is that the breathing rate commonly changes early when a patient’s condition deteriorates.

-The laboratory promotes and hosts projects that arise from the ideas of undergraduate students.
+The laboratory promoted and hosted projects that arose from the ideas of undergraduate students.

 Contact Stephen Hughes at firstname.lastname@example.org for more information.

 German Jordanian University, Marhaba, Jordan – use of inkjet-printed strain gauges for respiratory monitoring